qmk/qmk_firmware/keyboards/dz60/keymaps/jacko_keys/readme.md

 * Left `Win` is macro-board layer selection.
 Latching macro modifiers and function keys.
 * Left `Alt` is navigation layer select.
 You **MUST** be in this mode for **BQN**.
 * Basically `Fn`+ a left modifier on the bottom row changes the main layer or enters a CYAN shift except when in **BQN** BLUE mode.
-* In CYAN shift mode you may release the `Fn` key while holding the respective CYAN modifier.
+* In CYAN shift mode you may release the `Fn` key while keeping hold of the respective CYAN modifier.
 * Scroll lock via caps lock.
 * Backslash makes insert.
 * Backspace makes delete.
 * Backtick makes escape.
+* **BQN** MAGENTA `Fn` is a locking mode for a different character Unicode layer.

 ## ANSI Layer (RED Layer)
 * Right `Ctrl` is left of the `Fn` shift key as always.